acidanthera/bugtracker/.github/ISSUE_TEMPLATE/bug-in-opencore-or-kext.md

 Please stop and read this carefully.
 Otherwise your issue will be left **unaswered** and **closed**.

 - Only the latest released versions of OpenCore, Lilu, and other KEXTs are supported.
+- Bugreports involving Chameleon, Clover, Ozmozis or alike are not accepted.
 - Include your your `EFI` directory with OpenCore.
 - Include OpenCore DEBUG log (refer to `Target` in Configuration.pdf).
 - Include Lilu DEBUG log (refer to `-liludbgall liludump=60` boot arguments in README).